cmgoffena13/file-loader/README.md

 9. **Iterative Row Processing**: Rows in the file are processed iteratively using generators for memory efficiency - handles large files without loading everything into memory

 10. **Record Validation**: Each record from the file is validated against the Pydantic model schema.
 Records that fail validation **do not** get inserted into the staging table.
+Instead, they are inserted into the Dead Letter Queue table.

 11. **Staging Table Creation**: A unique staging table (`stage_{filename}`) is automatically created for this file, enabling parallel processing of multiple files targeting the same destination table